Chris-G32/ChessP2P/readme.md

 ## Navigating The Menu

-1. **Challenge Friend** Enter your friends IP address and a message for them if you want to.
+1. **Challenge Friend:** Enter your friends IP address and a message for them if you want to.
 Wait for accept or enter something to cancel.

-2. **View Incoming Challenges** Shows your most recent challenges.
+2. **View Incoming Challenges:** Shows your most recent challenges.
 Only the most recent challenge per IP.

-3. **Exit** Exits the application cleanly, same as ```Ctrl+C```.
+3. **Exit:** Exits the application cleanly, same as ```Ctrl+C```.

 ## How to Play

 ChessP2P follows the standard rules of chess.
-To make a move, follow these steps:
+In order to make a move, follow these steps:

 - **Make a move:** Type the coordinates of the piece you want to move and the square you want to move to.
 Eg. ```e2e4```